jhn322/kometa-config/README.md

 **Linux:** "sudo docker run -it -v "/path/to/Plex-meta-manager/config:/config:rw" meisnate12/plex-meta-manager --run"

-### Update container

-docker pull meisnate12/plex-meta-manager

-### Creates collections and overlays to these types of libraries:
+## Creates collections and overlays to these types of libraries:

 - Anime
 - Audiobooks